apgiorgi/awesome-streaming-data-sources/readme.md

   [PROTOCOL: HTTP(API)/OpenWire/STOMP/AMPQ; PAYLOAD: XML/CSV; MAX.
 RESOLUTION: ???]

-  This is the primary channel for providing operational data relating to the GB Electricity Balancing and Settlement arrangements.
+  This is the primary channel for providing operational data relating to the Great Britain Electricity Balancing and Settlement arrangements.
 It is used extensively by market participants to help make trading decisions and understanding market dynamics and acts as a prompt reporting platform as well as a means of accessing historic data.

 - [PV_Live API](https://api0.solar.sheffield.ac.uk/pvlive/v3/docs)

   [PROTOCOL: HTTP(API); PAYLOAD: JSON/CSV; MAX.
 RESOLUTION: 5 min]

-  The PV_Live web API provides access to near-real-time and historical estimates of PV generation on the GB transmission network.
+  The PV_Live web API provides access to near-real-time and historical estimates of PV generation on the Great Britain transmission network.

 ## Traffic and Travel